oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 });
 ```

-## Usage - Express 🪺
+## Usage - NestJS 🪺
-When using the package with Express, you should import from `oauth-entra-id/nestjs` to easily integrate OAuth2.0.
+When using the package with NestJS, you should import from `oauth-entra-id/nestjs` to easily integrate OAuth2.0.
 Also, you need to install `cookie-parser` package:

 ```bash